Pepito468/YTDownloader/README.md

 # YTDownloader
 YT Downloader written in python using the yt-dlp library.
+The download format is webm.

 ## Usage:
 ./YTdownloader.py (or python3 YTDownloader.py) \<video link> \[flags]